FraGa96/SchoolAPIcrud/README.md

 - The user is capable to create an Application
 - The user is capable to get a specific Application
 - The user is capable to update an Application
+- The user is capable to remove an Application
 - The user is capable to get all the applications for a specific applicant

 ### Extra